aws-solutions/media-insights-on-aws/README.md

 ![MIE logo](doc/images/MIE_logo.png)

 Media Insights Engine (MIE) is a development framework for building serverless applications that process video, images, audio, and text  on AWS.
-This repository contains just MIE framework, not any particular implementation of the framework.
-You will not find a graphical user interface (GUI) in this repository, but a reference application that includes MIE and a GUI is in the [media insights](https://github.com/awslabs/aws-media-insights) repository.
+This repository contains the MIE back-end framework.
 Users interact with MIE through REST APIs or by invoking MIE Lambda functions directly.
+You will not find a graphical user interface (GUI) in this repository, but a reference application for MIE that includes a GUI is in the [Media Insights](https://github.com/awslabs/aws-media-insights) repository.

 For a high level summary of MIE and its use cases, please read, [How to Rapidly Prototype Multimedia Applications on AWS with the Media Insights Engine](https://aws.amazon.com/blogs/media/how-to-rapidly-prototype-multimedia-applications-on-aws-with-the-media-insights-engine/) on the AWS Media blog.